RegionMiner subtask: Annotation and Statistics

 Note: Classification of regions is only available for ElDorado versions ≥ "ElDorado 07-2008".

-- Optionally, a more time-consuming
+Optionally, a

-and downstream genes are shown for each input region together with
+and downstream transcripts/genes for each input region

-the distance to the neighbouring transcript start.
+the distance to the neighboring transcript start.

 various genomic elements.